-Please refer to the Events Handbook Rule 1.10 for recommendations on information that should be inserted on entry forms and programmes.
-Additionally Events Handbook Rules 1.11 and 1.12 outline conditions of entry for horses and rider/handler.
+Refer to the ASHS Events Rules & Regulations: SECTION 1.- 21.
+PROGRAMMES - ENTRY FORMS for recommendations on information that should be inserted on entry forms and programmes.
+Additionally, SECTION 1. also outline the conditions of entry for horses and rider/handler.